Best factoring companies in November 2024

 How invoice factoring works

-Invoice factoring works by selling your business’s outstanding accounts receivables to a factoring company.
+Invoice factoring works by selling your business’s outstanding accounts receivables (typically unpaid invoices) to a factoring company.
 You must first find a factoring finance company to work with, meet their eligibility requirements and then submit any unpaid invoices for review.

-The factoring company pays you an initial percentage of the invoice’s total value, called an advance rate.
-It’s typically between 80% to 95% of the invoice’s face value.
+Once the invoices have been accepted, the factoring company pays you an initial percentage of the invoices’ total value, known as an “advance rate.”
+The advance rate typically falls somewhere between 80% to 95% of the invoice’s face value.

-The factoring company will then collect payments on your invoices directly from your customers.
-You’ll receive the remaining balance minus the factoring company’s factor rate, also called a discount rate.
+After paying out the advance rate, the factoring company will then work to collect payments on your invoices directly from your customers.
+Once an invoice has been paid, you’ll receive the remaining balance minus the factoring company’s service fee.
+This fee is commonly called a “factor rate,” but it can also be called a “discount rate.”

 Invoice factoring vs. invoice financing